The 'Official' Maiden Voyage of the Wilhelm Gustloff

 #2: In the Fencing Hall, edged cross swords can be found.

-#3: Bike race in the clock.
+#3: Bike race around the clock.

 #5: In Lisbon!
 First communication attempts with the locals!